nahimilega/Food_Forces/README.md

 https://drive.google.com/open?id=13vzZeFy_U2VuEpQwbBfQZTtEzDEYEt_r

-Team: Sanyam (Leader xD), Archit, Ishan, Prabhat
+Team: Archit, Prabhat

-Mentor advice: Do UI properly.

 Login with IIIT-D email users only.
 For now, we will give option of only 10 restaraunts
 A web app, not a mobile app
 Front end: HTML/CSS/JS
-Back end: Flask (Python3)
+Back end: Django

 Objective: Connect 2 or more people in IIIT-D, based on need of food delivery from same restaurant.

 Uses: To take advantage of promotional offers + Meet minimum delivery requirements

-To-Do List:
-Learn how to implement front-end and back-end of website.
-Learn Flask, front end via Youtube

-Broadly:-
-Back end: Ishan, Prabhat, Sanyam
-Front end: Archit

 PHASE 1